NiteshJ610/GenAI-JMeter-Performance-Testing/README.md

 This project simplifies performance testing by automating:

-- Execution of JMeter `.jmx` test plans via Python
+- Execution of JMeter `.jmx` test plpucans via Python
 - Generation of both CSV (`.jtl`) and HTML reports
 - Parsing and aggregation of test results with Pandas
 - Sending summarized metrics to GPT-3.5-Turbo for analysis